Handling model risk with XVAs: Conclusion

-To summarize, the orders of magnitude of the corrections that would be required for duly compensating model risk (accounting not only for misvaluation but also for the associated mishedge), as well as the corresponding computational burden for a precise assessment of the latter, suggest that bad models should not so much be managed via reserves, as excluded altogether.
+In conclusion, the orders of magnitude of the corrections that would be required for duly compensating model risk (accounting not only for misvaluation but also for the associated mishedge), as well as the corresponding computational burden for a precise assessment of the latter, suggest that bad models should not so much be managed via reserves, as excluded altogether.